Refractory metals: Niobium alloys

 Niobium is nearly always found together with tantalum, and was named after Niobe, the daughter of the mythical Greek king Tantalus for whom tantalum was named.
 Niobium has many uses, some of which it shares with other refractory metals.
 It is unique in that it can be worked through annealing to achieve a wide range of strength and ductility, and is the least dense of the refractory metals.
 It can also be found in electrolytic capacitors and in the most practical superconducting alloys.
-Niobium can be found in aircraft gas turbines, vacuum tubes and nuclear reactors.
+Niobium can be found in aircraft gas turbines, vacuum tubes, and nuclear reactors.

 An alloy used for liquid rocket thruster nozzles, such as in the main engine of the Apollo Lunar Modules, is C103, which consists of 89% niobium, 10% hafnium and 1% titanium.
 Another niobium alloy was used for the nozzle of the Apollo Service Module.
 As niobium is oxidized at temperatures above 400 °C, a protective coating is necessary for these applications to prevent the alloy from becoming brittle.

 Tantalum and its alloys

 Tantalum is one of the most corrosion-resistant substances available.
 Many important uses have been found for tantalum owing to this property, particularly in the medical and surgical fields, and also in harsh acidic environments.
 It is also used to make superior electrolytic capacitors.
 Tantalum films provide the second most capacitance per volume of any substance after Aerogel, and allow miniaturization of electronic components and circuitry.
 Many cellular phones and computers contain tantalum capacitors.

 Rhenium alloys

 Rhenium is the most recently discovered refractory metal.
 It is found in low concentrations with many other metals, in the ores of other refractory metals, platinum or copper ores.
 It is useful as an alloy to other refractory metals, where it adds ductility and tensile strength.
-Rhenium alloys are being used in electronic components, gyroscopes and nuclear reactors.
+Rhenium alloys are used in electronic components, gyroscopes and nuclear reactors.
 Rhenium finds its most important use as a catalyst.
 It is used as a catalyst in reactions such as alkylation, dealkylation, hydrogenation and oxidation.
-However its rarity makes it the most expensive of the refractory metals.
+However, its rarity makes it the most expensive of the refractory metals.